 Load all assets in a folder in XNA

-I have started looking at XNA and am currently working with assets in a small game.
-This post show how to load all assets in a folder, which is convenient for smaller games where resources isn’t as critical.
+I have started looking at XNA and working on a small game.
+This post show how to load all assets in a folder, which is convenient for small games with not that many resources.

 Getting started with XNA

-I chose to start my journey with a Microsoft tutorial that shows you how to get a small 2D game up and running, with a bouncing sprite, and I will then go through some more tutorials with 3D models and more advanced features, before I continue my own project.
+So I chose to start with a Microsoft tutorial that shows you how to get a small 2D game up and running, with a bouncing sprite, before I continue my own project.

 My first utility: Batch load assets from a folder